Take some time to enjoy our Sarasota entertainment venues!

 The theater, the areas' oldest performing arts group, features a "Broadway Series" and its "Backstage at the Players" series of cutting edge contemporary American plays, all featuring a wonderful array of performances throughout its season with something to please everyone's taste.

-And after 80 years they announced in May, 2016 that not only are they moving to a new location in Lakewood Ranch but have also changed their name to the Players Centre for the Performing Arts.
+And after 80 years they announced in May, 2016 that they have changed their name to the Players Centre for the Performing Arts.

 The Florida Studio Theater is proud to hail itself as Sarasota's Contemporary Theater.